storax/emaci/README.rst

    :target: https://coveralls.io/github/storax/emaci?branch=master

 Have you ever been in a dire need for a CI-server but there was none around and you couldn't setup one yourself (for whatever reason)?

-Have you heard youself saying: "Screw it!
+Have you heard youself saying:

+  "Screw it!
 I'm gonna write my own CI-Server, with blackjack and hookers!"?

-Well, even then you probably didn't think: "Yeah, Emacs Lisp is perfect for a CI-Server" And you are absolutly right.
+Well, even then you probably didn't think:

+  "Yeah, Emacs Lisp is perfect for writing a CI-Server".

+And you are absolutly right.
 But nevertheless here it is:

   emacsi - a scheduler for shell commands in emacs

+**Note**:

-..
-Note:: This is in a very early alpha.
+  This is in a very early alpha.
 Also this project is just for fun.
-It doesn't even try to
+It doesn't even try to replace CI-solutions.
-          replace CI-solutions.
+  But I guess thats obvious.

 --------
 Features